 The sparse structure of an HRBF network suggests a biological interpretation of the HRBF learning machinery, related to the primate cerebellum.
 One of the unsolved questions about the cerebellar cortex is the origin of its fracturo-topic structure: the same receptive field is represented in different distinct regions on it [26].
-One may hypothesize that the information conveyed by each of these sites is at a different scale, and, in particular, that these sites take shape at different level of details.
+One may hypothesize that the information conveyed by each of these sites is at a different scale, and, in particular, that these sites take shape at different times during learning, representing the information at different level of details.
 This would agree with the well-known findings in evolution psychology, which describes learning as going through discrete steps [27].